jb753/turbigen/doc/tutorial.rst

 Setting up skeleton files
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-We have two functions to write: a `forward` function which takes our design variables as inputs and returns a :py:class:`turbigen.meanline.MeanLine` object; and an `inverse` function that recalculates the design variables from an input :py:class:`turbigen.meanline.MeanLine` object.
-Now that we know what input and output data are required, we can start writing these functions.
+To integrate our new mean-line design into :program:`turbigen`, we have two functions to write: a `forward` function which takes our design variables as inputs and returns a :py:class:`turbigen.meanline.MeanLine` object; and an `inverse` function that recalculates the design variables from an input :py:class:`turbigen.meanline.MeanLine` object.
+Now that we know what input and output data are required, and have the equations for our algorithm, we can start writing the functions.
 In a new file called `fan.py`, copy and paste these definitions:

 .. code-block:: python
    :caption: fan.py